DynoCC/Dyno-Custom-Commands/Fun Commands/readme.md

 - ``?random`` Shows a random Wumpus Picture.

 - ``sacrifice [person/object]`` Sacrifices the specified person or object to a random deity or organization.

+- ``deathmatch [user]`` Challenges the user to a randomly chosen trial and sends a direct message notifying them.
+Note: To use this command, you should also install the ``?roulette`` command in the Mini-Games folder.

 Need **even more** fun commands?
 Check out the Mini-Game folder for some fun mini-games to add to your server!